 Now that the Gunite is complete, it's time to form the framework for your deck.
 Soil will be spread around your pool as necessary, and an appropriate base will be laid for the deck material you have chosen.
-The decking crew will then install the steel rebar grid for your deck.

 Using National Electric Code approved conduit, wire and bonding, our licensed professional electrical contractor carefully makes all of the electrical connections for your pool.
 The lights are installed, the pumps are wired, and electrical breakers are installed.

 If your pool or spa package includes a heater, then it will need to be connected to your gas line or a propane tank, depending on your situation.
 Pools by Murphy can assist in recommending a qualified contractor for this step, but due to legal requirements, the gas and propane plumbing and connections must be handled by an outside contractor.

 The installation of the gas line or propane tank can happen concurrently with other construction phases, so it need not hold up the construction process.

 In this step, our decking crew will prepare for whichever type of deck you have chosen.
 Some of the more popular choices include